 (Source: A Journey into Mathematics “1089 and all that”, p.126, David Acheson, Oxford University Press)

-This property of ‘preserving own essence despite occurring changes’ - has a philosophical significance in the field of Identity through the question: how can the identity of an object develop in time but still stays always itself; remaining the same.
+This property of ‘preserving one’s own essence despite occurring changes’ - has a philosophical significance in the field of Identity through the question: how can the identity of an object develop in time but still stays always itself; remaining the same.

 In mathematical modelling, any process (A), which manifests exponential growth or decline as a function of time: A = A(t) – has its rate of change in time (dA/dt) equal to itself (A).
 Mathematics can offer philosophy a proof that an object can preserve its own essence of identity despite experiencing changes in time.